 A tree engulfed in English Ivy will exhibit decline for several to many years before it dies.
-Ivy obscures light for photosynthesis from reaching the leaves, and the added weight of vines makes younger trees and branches susceptible to blowing over during storms.
+Ivy obscures light for photosynthesis from reaching the tree’s leaves, and the added weight of vines makes younger trees and branches susceptible to blowing over during storms.
 English Ivy also has the ability to create “ivy deserts” across landscapes.

-The leaves and dark green berries of English ivy — berries mature at the tree canopy in January — can be toxic to birds, other wildlife, and even humans.
+The leaves and dark green (nearly black) berries of English ivy — berries mature at the tree canopy in January — can be toxic to birds, other wildlife, and even humans.
 Children are especially susceptible to this plant’s poison.
 Ingestion can cause delirium, stupor, convulsions, hallucinations and fever, and for some, contact with its leaves can cause skin irritation, itching, rash, and blisters.

 Since poison ivy often grows along with English ivy, wear heavy gloves, glasses (or goggles), sleeves and long pants to cut the vines near the bottom of the tree.
 Pull and cut all of them at least 2 feet above the ground and pull out, cut and remove from the ground.
 (Click Vine Removal for details.)
 Severed vines can be left to air dry.

-Another option for the English ivy along the ground is to smother it by sheet mulching.
+Another option for the English ivy growing along the ground is to smother it by sheet mulching.
 Lay corrugated cardboard or thick layers of newspaper plus layers of compost, straw and wood chips to kill it.
 The mulch should stay in place for at least two growing seasons and may need to be augmented several times.
 Black plastic sheeting secured with landscape staples is another option when laid at least 3 feet from trees, or where tree roots won’t be compromised.